-JOUR 330-0 Reading and Reporting LGBTQ Health (1 Unit) Medill journalism students will learn how to explore, navigate and report on public health by reading LGBTQ+ news media, learning queer writing methods and doing critical media analysis.
-Meeting with researchers from ISGMH and from the Third Coast Center for AIDS Research, students will read the research of leading scholars and then#have the opportunity to#interview them directly.
-Prerequisite: Medill Sophomore Standing.
+JOUR 330-0 Reading and Reporting LGBTQ Health (1 Unit) Students will learn how to explore, navigate and report on public health in the City of Chicago by reading LGBTQ+ news media and learning queer and trans writing methods.
+Students will also learn how to critically read media coverage of LGBTQ+ people.